phlppnhllngr/phlppnhllngr.github.io/content/diverses/AI.md

 - <https://osanseviero.github.io/hackerllama/blog/posts/hitchhiker_guide/>
 - **Ollama**
   - *Get up and running with large language models locally.*
+  - *has a REST API for running and managing models*
   - <https://ollama.com/library>
   - *Note: You should have at least 8 GB of RAM available to run the 7B models, 16 GB to run the 13B models, and 32 GB to run the 33B models.*
   - keine UI (CLI-Tool) => Open WebUI